-The shortest practicable route between the student's residence to the school/campus they attend is measured using all-weather public roads drivable by car.
+The shortest practicable route between the student's residence to the main entrance of the school/campus they attend is measured using all-weather public roads drivable by car.

 Spur extension

 A spur extension is a section of a bus route where the bus moves off the line of the route and returns back the way it came to continue on the line of the route.